-In this study, the Swedish version of the JAMAR was cross-culturally adapted from the original standard English version with 2 forward and 2 backward translations.
-According to the results of the validation analysis, the Swedish parent and patient versions of the JAMAR possess satisfactory psychometric properties.
+In this study, the American English version of the JAMAR was cross-culturally adapted from the British English version.
+According to the results of the validation analysis, the American English parent and patient versions of the JAMAR possess satisfactory psychometric properties.
 The disease-specific components of the questionnaire discriminated well between patients with JIA and healthy controls.
-The PF total score and HRQoL total score proved to discriminate between the different JIA subtypes.
+The HRQoL

-The disease-specific components of the questionnaire discriminated well between patients with JIA and healthy controls.
-Psychometric performances were good for all domains of the JAMAR and the overall internal consistency was excellent for all the domains.
+Psychometric performances were good for all domains of the JAMAR with few exceptions: 2 PF items (stretch arms and bite a sandwich or an apple) showed a lower items internal consistency.
+However, the overall internal consistency was excellent for all the domains.

-In the external validity evaluation, the Spearman's correlations of the PF and HRQoL scores with JIA core set parameters ranged from moderate to strong.
+In the external validity evaluation, the Spearman's correlations of the PF and HRQoL scores with JIA core set parameters ranged from weak to moderate.

-The statistical performances of the child version of the JAMAR are very similar, although slightly poorer, to those obtained for by the parent version, which suggests that children are reliable reporters of their disease and health status.
+The results obtained for the parent version of the JAMAR are very similar to those obtained for the child version, which suggests that children are equally reliable proxy reporters of their disease and health status as their parents.
 The JAMAR is aimed to evaluate the side effects of medications and school attendance, which are other dimensions of daily life that were not previously considered by other HRQoL tools.
 This may provide useful information for intervention and follow-up in health care.

-In conclusion, the Swedish version of the JAMAR was found to have satisfactory psychometric properties and it is, thus, a reliable and valid tool for the multidimensional assessment of children with JIA.
+In conclusion, the American English version of the JAMAR was found to have satisfactory psychometric properties and it is, thus, a reliable and valid tool for the multidimensional assessment of children with JIA.

-Acknowledgements We thank all families who participated in the project, the team that prepared and reviewed the forward and backward translations, and all members of PRINTO in Sweden.
-Special thanks to Prof. Boel Andersson Gare, Futurum, Academy for Health and Care, Region Jonkoping County, Sweden, for her valuable support during the project and to Sebastian Ohlsson for invaluable help with registration in the database.
+Acknowledgements We thank all the families who participated in the project; the group that prepared and reviewed the forward and backward translations in United States; Shweta Srivastava for the local data collection at the Cincinnati Children's Hospital Medical Center; Jenna Tress and the Rheumatology Research Core for local data collection at the Children's Hospital of Philadelphia (Philadelphia, PA); and the Pediatric Rheumatology Collaborative Study Group (PRCSG) Coordinating Centre in Cincinnati, OH, USA.
 We thank the staff of the PRINTO International Coordinating Centre in Genoa (Italy) and in particular Marco Garrone for the overall coordination of the translation process, Silvia Scala and Elisa Patrone for data collection and quality assurance, Luca Villa, Giuseppe Silvestri and Mariangela Rinaldi for the database development and management and the remaining PRINTO team for data entry.
-The Principal Investigator of the study was Prof.

-Angelo Ravelli, MD.
+The Principal Investigator of the study was Prof. Angelo Ravelli, MD.
 The scientific coordinator and study methodologist was Nicolino Ruperto, MD, MPH.
 The project coordinators were Alessandro Consolaro, MD, PhD, Francesca Bovis, BsA.
-We also thank Prof. Alberto Martini, PRINTO Chairman.
-Funding was provided by the Istituto G. Gaslini, Genoa (Italy) and Futurum, Academy for Health and Care, Region Jonkoping County, Sweden Permission for the use of JAMAR and its translations must be obtained in writing from PRINTO, Genoa, Italy.
-All JAMAR-related inquiries should be directed to at printo@gaslini.org.
+We thank also Prof. Alberto Martini, PRINTO Chairman.
+Funding was provided by the Istituto G. Gaslini, Genoa (Italy).
+Permission for the use of JAMAR and its translations must be obtained in writing from PRINTO, Genoa, Italy.
+All JAMAR-related inquiries should be directed to at printo@ gaslini.org.
 Permission for the use of CHAQ and CHQ derived-material is granted through the scientific cooperation of the copyright holder ICORE of Woodside CA and HealthActCHQ Inc. of Boston, Massachusetts USA.
 All CHQ-related inquiries should be directed to licensing@healthactchq.com.
 All CHAQ-related inquiries should be directed to gsingh@stanford.edu.

 Funding This study was funded and coordinated by Istituto Giannina Gaslini, Genoa, Italy.
-Funding was also received from Institution of Women's and Children's health, Uppsala university and the Futurum - academy of health and care, Region Jönköping county.